Imperat/sahara/doc/source/userdoc/cli_user_guide.rst

 Jobs (Job Executions in API)
 ----------------------------
-This is a latest step in our guide.
-In this step you need launch you job.
-You need pass as arguments name or ID of input/output data sources for job, name or ID of job template and name or ID of cluster, (на котором мы её запустим).
-For example:
+This is the last step in our guide.
+In this step you need to launch you job.
+You need to pass as arguments name or ID of input/output data sources for job, name or ID of job template and name or ID of cluster which will be used for job start.
+For instance:

 .. code:: bash

     (openstack) dataprocessing job execute --input input --output output  --job-template hive-job-template --cluster my-first-cluster

-After waiting a few minutes check the file from output data source.
-It will be contain output data from this job.
+After waiting a few minutes check the file of output data source.
+It will contain output data of this job.
 Congratulations!